-Outreach and intervention activities included providing educational material to 53 individuals, follow-up interviews with 16 lead-exposed individuals, and distribution of resources on diagnosis and management of lead exposure to one health care provider whose patients had an elevated BLL.
+Outreach and intervention activities included follow-up interviews with 40 individuals, distribution of resources on diagnosis and management of lead exposure to twelve health care providers whose patients had an elevated BLL, and providing educational materials with postcard letters, interview letters, and thank you letters.
 Up to four educational brochures were distributed depending on the source of the individual's exposure to lead: one on working safely with lead, the second on controlling lead exposure in firing ranges, a third on reducing lead exposure when reloading firearms or casting lead as a hobby (available at www.oem.msu.edu under Resources for Adult Blood Lead (ABLES)) and a fourth, a "how to" guide for home maintenance and renovation from the U.S. Department of Housing and Urban Development.
 Private gun clubs and ranges that are run by members and volunteers are not under the jurisdiction of the Michigan Occupational Safety and Health Administration (MIOSHA) program.
-Outreach efforts to educate the group of lead-exposed hobbyists who use private clubs remain a challenge.
+Outreach efforts to educate the group of lead-exposed hobbyists who use private clubs remained a challenge.

-SUMMARY OF INDUSTRIAL HYGIENE INSPECTIONS CONDUCTED FOR BLOOD LEAD LEVELS ≥ 25 μg/dL, 2022
+SUMMARY OF INDUSTRIAL HYGIENE INSPECTIONS CONDUCTED FOR BLOOD LEAD LEVELS ≥ 25 μg/dL, 2023